Differences between Investing vs Trading

 Netflix, Inc. is an American corporation providing on-demand streaming video and DVD rental company.
 They offer an extensive library of films and television series, including those produced in-house.
 Netflix is a member of the Motion Picture Association (MPA), producing and distributing content from countries all over the globe.

-NFLX.US is the stock symbol for Netflix on the Nasdaq.
+NFLX.US is the stock symbol for Netflix on the US100.
 Netflix was founded on August 29th, 1997, in Scotts Valley, California.
 Initially, they only offered a DVD by mail service but rapidly expanded their business with the introduction of streaming media in 2007.
 In 2013, they produced their own series (House of Cards) and released all episodes at once so that viewers could "binge watch" the entire series.
 The success of House of Cards led to new productions, such as Narcos, Stranger Things, and The Crown.
 As of 2020, Netflix had over 167 million subscribers worldwide.

 Netflix Inc. (NFLX) has been on a tear over the past few years, with its stock price more than quadrupling since 2016.

 The company's strong performance has continued in 2019, with Netflix shares hitting new all-time highs on a regular basis.
 Netflix is now one of the most valuable companies in the world, with a market capitalization of over $160 billion.

 Investors have been drawn to Netflix due to its impressive growth prospects.
 The company is the clear leader in the streaming video market and is investing heavily in content and technology to maintain its competitive advantage.
 Netflix is also expanding internationally and is quickly becoming a global powerhouse.

 Despite its recent success, Netflix stock is not without risk.
 The company is facing increasing competition from the likes of Amazon, Apple, and Disney.
 Netflix also has a large amount of debt on its balance sheet, which could weigh on its stock price if interest rates rise or the company's growth slows.